NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Living Waterfall.md

 abilities_mid:
   - name: ""
   - name: "Vortex"
-    desc: " (aura,water) 30 feet.\nWater in the area that is in the same body of water as the living waterfall is difficult terrain for Swimming creatures that don't have the water trait."
+    desc: " (aura,water) 30 feet.\n\nWater in the area that is in the same body of water as the living waterfall is difficult terrain for Swimming creatures that don't have the water trait."

 attacks:
   - name: ""